apache/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/010-using-odbc-with-bi-tools-introduction.md

 ---
-title: "ODBC on Windows Introduction"
+title: "Using Drill with BI Tools Introduction"
-parent: "Using ODBC on Windows"
+parent: "Using Drill with BI Tools"
 ---
 The MapR Drill ODBC driver provides BI tools access to Drill’s flexible query capabilities so that users can quickly explore various data sources.
 The MapR